isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ---------------------------------------------

-Client classes can be specified both in the Kea configuration file and/or host reservations.
+Client classes can be specified both in the Kea configuration file and/or via host reservations.
 The classes specified in the Kea configuration file are evaluated immediately after receiving the DHCP packet and therefore can be used to influence subnet selection using the ``client-class`` parameter specified in the subnet scope.
 The classes specified within the host